HaydenHildreth/RandPyPwMan/README.md

 ## Major Release Notes
 - #### See [CHANGELOG.MD](https://github.com/HaydenHildreth/RandPyPwMan/blob/main/CHANGELOG.md) for more detailed information.
+- In version 1.99.16 I've added major changes.
+There are too many features added and fixes to list them all here.
+Please take the time to review the CHANGELOG.md to review all the changes.
 - In version 1.0.3 I've added additional themes, Light, Dark, Nord, Dracula, Solarized Light/Dark, Gruvbox Dark and Monokai.
 See CHANGELOG.md.
 - In version 1.0.2 I've added some new database fields, last_modified and date_created.
 See CHANGELOG.md.
 - In version 1.0.1 I've added a hotkey to delete passwords from the software.
 I've also made minor verbiage changes to several window titles.
 See CHANGELOG.md.